18F/ada-sandbox/pages/service-animals.md

 The ADA applies to certain types of housing, including:

-- Public and private universities
+- Housing at public and private universities
 - Public housing programs run by state, county, and city governments
 - Emergency shelters

 #### {% include document.html %} Other laws apply to housing

-You may have additional responsibilities in housing under other laws, such as under the Fair Housing Act.

 The **Fair Housing Act** applies to almost all types of housing, both public and privately owned, including housing covered by the ADA.
 Under the Fair Housing Act, there may be different rules that apply when a resident or applicant with a disability uses a service animal or other animal to assist with their disability.
 The U.S. Department of Housing and Urban Development is responsible for administering the Fair Housing Act.
 Learn more at the [U.S. Department of Housing and Urban Development](https://www.hud.gov/program_offices/fair_housing_equal_opp/fair_housing_act_overview) or [contact your Regional Fair Housing and Equal Opportunity Office](https://www.hud.gov/program_offices/fair_housing_equal_opp/contact_fheo).